History

 • 1996 • Training Services

-In addition to opening our Washington office in Southern Utah, Sunrise began providing training services as a discipline in 1996, with our employee count reaching 82.
+In addition to opening our St. George office in Southern Utah, Sunrise began providing training services as a discipline in 1996, with our employee count reaching 82.

 • 1999 • Building Code Services